Just so you know, we may earn a commission when you click on a link on TuffYeti at no additional cost to you.

 Building your features list

-If you’re not the only person using the software, consult the people who are.
+If you’re not the only person using the software, consult those who are.
 Take stock of what features they would like to see.

 Combine them into a list along with any ideas that might make their work lives easier to see if they are accommodated within the software you’re researching.